richmondu/FT900/Alexa/Amazon Alexa Client/README.md

       9. FT900RequestHandler copies the data stream to the microphone input data buffer in PortAudioMicrophoneWrapper.
       10. The Alexa request is then sent to the cloud and receives the Alexa response which is in MP3 format.
       11. SpeechSynthesizer copies the data stream to an MP3 file.
-      12. SpeechSynthesizer converts the Alexa response from MP3 format to raw PCM format.
+      12. SpeechSynthesizer converts the Alexa response from MP3 format to raw PCM format in a separate thread.
+      13. SpeechSynthesizer does not play the response since the request is from FT900.
-      13. FT900RequestHandler compresses the Alexa response to 8-bit from 16-bit.
+      14. FT900RequestHandler compresses the Alexa response to 8-bit from 16-bit.
-      14. FT900RequestHandler sends the Alexa response (8-bit compressed using ulaw algorithm) to FT900.
+      15. FT900RequestHandler sends the Alexa response (8-bit compressed using ulaw algorithm) to FT900.
-      14. The ConnectionHandler thread waits until FT900RequestHandler and FT90ResponseHandler terminates.
+      16. The ConnectionHandler thread waits until FT900RequestHandler and FT90ResponseHandler terminates.
-      15. The ConnectionHandler thread closes the socket once FT900RequestHandler and FT900ResponseHandler threads terminate.
+      17. The ConnectionHandler thread closes the socket once FT900RequestHandler and FT900ResponseHandler threads terminate.

 ### RPI Alexa AVS SDK modifications